quasarframework/icongenie/README.md

 You will also be asked for a background color.
 This is used in the few cases that a background is required, as with Cordova splashscreens and Cordova iOS icons.

 ### Triggering
-The first time you start Quasar, icon-factory will create the images needed for the specific app artifacts.
+The first time you start Quasar, icon-genie will create the images needed for the specific app artifacts.
 They will not automatically be added to git, so you will need to manage that yourself.

 ```bash
 $ quasar dev --mode electron